vault27/Foundation/ipsec.md

     - Exchange traffic selectors (Proxy-ID) - should be the same
     - `Outbound SPI` - The SPI my router inserts into ESP packets I send
     - `Inbound SPI` - The SPI my router expects to see in ESP packets I receive
-    - Transform sets
+    - Transform sets - negotiate crypto paramtres
-- ESP encapsulation — Actual data traffic encryption/authentication using the negotiated keys - IP/50 or UDP/4500 - Destination SPI is in header
+- ESP/AH encapsulation — Actual data traffic encryption/authentication using the negotiated keys - IP/50(ESP) or UDP/4500 or IP/51(AH) - Destination SPI is in header

-### Phase 1
+### 6.2 Phase 1

 Concepts